Snowy journey in New Hampshire

 First stop of your foodie journey in New Hampshire has to be River House, right at the center of Portsmouth.
 Perfect place to enjoy a nice lunch with a view on the Old Harbour.
 I got the seafood chowder along with the River House lobster roll which were both very delectable.

 The East Coast of the United States — especially the New England part — is well known for its amazing seafood.
-Row 34 originated in Boston, Massachussets and was so popular that they had to open a second hip and sleek location.
-They opened in Portsmouth and it has been a huge success since the opening according to the manager we talked to.
+Row 34 originated in Boston, Massachusetts and was so popular that they had to open a second hip and sleek location.
+They opened in Portsmouth and it has been a huge success since the opening.

 Tamworth Lyceum in Tamworth, New Hampshire